-EXPLAIN THE BENEFITS OF GETTING VACCINATED, NOT JUST THE CONSEQUENCES OF NOT
+EXPLAIN THE BENEFITS OF GETTING VACCINATED, NOT JUST THE CONSEQUENCES OF NOT scientists, the health and medical experts, and the researchers - not the science, health, and pharmaceutical companies.

 DOING IT.
-Say, "Getting the vaccine will keep you and your family safe, rather than calling it "the right thing to do."
+Say, "Getting the vaccine will keep you and your family safe,' rather than calling it "the right thing to do."
 Focus on the need to return to normal and reopen the economy.

-TALK ABOUT THE PEOPLE
+TALK ABOUT THE PEOPLE BEHIND THE VACCINE.
+Refer to the